Daniel Stillman makes a case for process-centered design, concluding that it should be regarded as an opportunity for storytelling through creativity.

 The Museum of Modern Art's most recent exploration on design, Talk to Me: Design and the Communication between People and Objects, explores the shifting terrain of design: nowadays, designers are not only expected to create form and function in objects but they also must impart meaning.
 With the aid of recent technological innovations, objects are now expected to interface with users and "contemporary designers now write the initial scripts that are the foundations for these useful and satisfying conversations."

-Norman's Law of Product Development: A project is behind schedule and its budget the day it is started.
-Don Norman weighs in on design research and argues for alternative strategies for design in his newest op-ed column.
+Norman's Law of Product Development: A project is behind schedule and over its budget the day it is started.
+Don Norman weighs in on design research and argues for alternative strategies for design s newest op-ed column.
 Here are five very different arguments to support the practical reality of starting by designing, not through design research.

 Core77 & Phaidon were pleased to celebrate the launch of Dieter Rams: As Little Design As Possible with an exhibition and panel discussion.
 We received 60+ drawings from Rams fans the world over; see the finalists here.